 Think about your packaging and presentation.

 That golden moment when someone receives their purchase can create a strong brand.

 Think about your packaging and presentation, make it appealing, fun and creative.
 Step up your presentation by including personalised cards or quirky elements that will create an experience your customer will want to tell others…

 Choose a secure and reputable payment gateway

 Most online marketplaces handle customer orders and payments.
 However, if you are implementing an eCommerce program on your own website or working with an industry buying portal, there are third-party online payment services such as Shopify, PayPal and Amazon Payments that make the process simple for you and the experience for your customers exceptional.

-Think about your other trading partners and channels
+Think about your existing trading partners and sales channels

 By selling direct, are you going to compete with your sales and distribution partners?

 Avoid potential conflict and lost sales by thinking about the following;